 approved form means a form approved by the President;

+eligible entity means an entity referred to in regulation 9A(3);

+eligible entity fee, in relation to a matter specified in an a fee item, means the fee shown in column A of that item;

+eligible individual means an individual referred to in regulation 9A(2);

+eligible individual fee, in relation to a matter specified in a fee item, means the fee shown in column C of that item;

+entity does not include an individual;

+fee item means an item in —

+(a) a Table to a provision in Part 3; or

+(b) Schedule 20;

 former adjudicator has the meaning given to that term in the Act section 167(1)(a);

+individual does not include a public officer of the Commonwealth, of this State or any other State, or of any Territory acting in the course of his or her duties as such an officer;

 notifiable person has the meaning given to that term in the Act section 45(2);

+person means an individual or an entity;

 referring person means a person referred to in the exception to the definition of applicant in the Act section 3(1).

+[Regulation 3 amended in Gazette 14 Jun 2016 p.
+1935.]

 Part 2 — General

 4. Acts prescribed for purpose of definition of vocational regulatory body